dikortis/LetsTalkETC/Episodes/Episode_13.md

-downloaded or my the electric company let's say and I downloaded a bill so now maybe I have a PDF and so yours with stanberry I could I could I could maybe make a hash or something use your system and put put in put information on the blockchain that would guarantee the integrity right
+downloaded or my the electric company let's say and I downloaded a bill so now maybe I have a PDF and so yours with stanberry I could maybe make a hash or something use your system and put in put information on the blockchain that would guarantee the integrity

 **Daniele Levi:**
- yeah yeah integrity it
+ yesintegrity it
 would guarantee that that utility bill or that document was never tampered with

 **Christian Seberino:**
-okay but ah ok but here's what I here's my question for you let's say that I download or I get some document I tamper with it first okay I changed maybe the amount that I oh whatever and then I know I Notre I used stamp Rihanna tampered file
+okay but here's what I here's
+my question for you let's say that I download or I get some document I tamper with it first I changed maybe the amount that I oh whatever and then I know I Notre I used stamp Rihanna tampered file